 Joe describes some key advantages of this redundancy which enables automated online testing and online maintenance, avoids nuisance trips, made with 316L stainless steel for corrosive environments, and provides high safety reliability for applications up to SIL 3.

 Read the article for more on these advantages as well as safety instrumented system architectural considerations.
+Learn the difference between Direct-Acting and Pilot-Operated solenoid valves.
 Visit the Redundant Control Systems page on Emerson’s ASCO website for more and connect & interact with other solenoid valve experts in the Fluid Control & Pneumatics group in the Emerson Exchange 365 community.